 The Importance of Testing and Apache JMeter

-Greetings, I have not dealt with testing of the projects until recently.
+Greetings, I have not dealt with the testing of the projects until recently.
 I made tests via JMeter in the first month of my new job.

-There are certain environments where a product is installed before it is live.
+There are specific environments where a product is installed before it is live.
 The first one is the test environment.
 The product is set up in test servers in the first step.
 At this point, we look for answers to this question: “Are the expected responses for user-made requests received?”
 Of course, we do not work with real data at this stage.
-If there are problems, the product is corrected on the testing machine and it continues to test the new version.
+If there are problems, the product is corrected on the testing machine, and it continues to test the new version.
 If there is no problem, the results of the test cases are checked for other environments.
 A new version can be installed in the real environment if everything is smooth.

 Types of Testing